 Coordination

 Navigant will coordinate with the other utility evaluation teams on any issues relevant to this program.
 The approaches used by both the ComEd and Ameren Illinois evaluation teams to evaluate the LED Street Lighting programs are closely coordinated.
 The methods used in both evaluations are specified by the Illinois TRM and are generally consistent.
 The one exception is the approaches being used to compute net-to-gross ratios, which differ somewhat.
 The ComEd team calculates a hybrid participating customer and Retailer-Based NTG ratio as its main method, which is consistent with the Enhanced method in the TRM.
-The Ameren team, with a more limited budget, calculates a Participating Customer-based NTG ratio as its main method and computes a Retailer-Based NTG ratio as a sensitivity case.
-The two teams then compare and discuss results at the end of the evaluation process.
+The Ameren team, with a more limited budget, calculates a Participating Customer-based NTG ratio

 Evaluation Research Topics